Gandhidham–Nagercoil Express

-The Gandhidham - Nagercoil Weekly Express is an express train belonging to Southern Railway Zone that runs between Gandhidham Junction and Nagercoil Junction in India.
+The 16335 / 16336 Gandhidham-Nagercoil Weekly Express is an express train belonging to Southern Railway zone that runs between Gandhidham Junction and Nagercoil Junction in India.
 It runs through Konkan Railway route of west coast of India.
 It runs only in Friday from Gandhidham Junction to Nagercoil Junction & it runs Tuesday from Nagercoil Junction to Gandhidham Junction in India.

 It operates as train number 16335 from Gandhidham Junction to Nagercoil and as train number 16336 in the reverse direction serving the states of Gujarat, Maharashtra, Goa, Karnataka, Kerala & Tamil Nadu.

-Coach Composition
+Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
-The train consists of 23 coaches:
+The train has standard LHB rakes with max speed of 140 kmph.
+The train consists of 24 coaches: